-terms that are multi-word terms where the subjective qualifier is scale based but not necessarily tied to a known level marker from the perspective of the intended audience.
-For example, “severe thunderstorm”, which has an implied level marker based on the word “severe” but by its use only implies an event more hazardous than normal”.
-Therefore, the term “severe thunderstorm” is considered too narrow for the OASIS event terms list, but the term “thunderstorm” is acceptable.
-NOTE: Communities, such as meteorological based communities, are welcome to establish a set of terms and codes for scale based terms with the recommendation that the terms be mapped to the closest OASIS term (and associated event code), and include a reference to the OASIS event code in one instance of the multi-instanced CAP <eventCode> element.
+terms that are multi-word terms where the modifier is a general reference to a scale.
+For example, “UV index”, which has an implied level marker scheme based on the word “index” but by its presence in an alert message implies an event out of the ordinary.
+Therefore, the term “UV index” is not considered acceptable for the list, but the term “UV” is.

-accept proxy terms that are otherwise not event terms (i.e., “Red”).
+proxy terms that are otherwise not event terms (i.e., “red”).

-Red is not an event on its own, it is a quality.
-“Red” may be used by the authority in the <headline>, <description>, <parameter> or other elements as an alerting authority based preferred term but as an event these terms do not convey the idea of an event.
-Multi-word terms that try to make an event out of a proxy event (i.e., “red event”) are also not accepted.
-Turning the proxy event into an event in this manner provides no context to the term event.
+Red is not an event on its own, it is a quality tied to an impact scale.
+“Red” may be used by the authority in the <headline>, <description>, <parameter> or other elements as an alerting authority based preferred term but as an event these terms do not convey the idea of an event and make comparisons difficult.
+Multi-word terms that try to make an event out of a proxy event (i.e., “red issue”) are also not accepted, as this assumes a scale-based term.
+Turning the proxy term into an event in this manner provides no context to the term event as the definition of red on its own is a color.
+NOTE: Communities, such as public alerting based communities, are welcome to establish a set of color based terms and codes, however, originators of CAP messages are asked to also include a reference to the OASIS event code in one instance of the multi-instanced CAP <eventCode> element based on the actual event.

+terms tailored for a specific dissemination channel or display medium (i.e. “congestion ahead”).

+Channel based terms are often tailored and leave out details.
+For example, an electronic road sign that says “congestion ahead” assumes the audience understands the context of viewing the message while driving.
+Such messages are actually private messages, built for a specific channel; the information is still public, only the tailoring is private.
+Without the context of the display medium, the event type becomes vague and difficult for comparison activities.

+terms that are plural, verb, or other word forms of an event term (i.e. “floods”, “flooding”, “flooded”, etc…).

+Unless the natural form of the term is in one of these forms, “floods”, “flooding” and “flooded” do not imply anything more as an event type than does just the word flood.
+Flood is actually more versatile as a corresponding alert type as the alert can pertain to all these variations.
+The various forms of the word flood are free to be used in other event typing schemes; however, the EMTC list will constrain such entries to its base form.

 Acknowledgments

 The following individuals have participated in the creation of this specification and are gratefully acknowledged: